FLoMacTep/ESPWebLEDs/README.md

 # ESPWebLEDs

-ESP controlled WS2812B LED strip with several effects managed by Web page and GET query
+ESP controlled WS2812B LED strip with several effects managed by Web page and GET requests

 To setup environment you will need: